sycobuny/perl-vim-presentation/README.md

     during the presentation.
   * Cover the other plugins required by `.vimrc`.
 This includes [Syntastic][] and [SyntaxRange][].
+  * Put in a slide describing which Perl binary is used for embedded scripting.
   * Write a notes file to be (optionally) distributed with this presentation as supplemental materials.
   * Write a skeleton verbal script to give at least a framework for what will